 Burnsville is an extremely ethnically-diverse city.
 The people who call Burnsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burnsville residents report their race to be White, followed by Black or African-American.
 Burnsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.03% of the city’s residents.
-Important ancestries of people in Burnsville include German, Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Burnsville include German, Irish, Norwegian, Swedish, and English.

 The most common language spoken in Burnsville is English.
 Other important languages spoken here include Spanish and African languages.